 Since this is an out-and-back hike, simply re-trace your steps to return to the parking area.

-From the parking area, it took me 90 minutes to complete this hike.
+It took me 90 minutes to complete this hike.
 It’s beautiful, especially in fall.
-If you like hikes to Shenandoah waterfalls, this hike is one to love.
+If you like Shenandoah waterfall hikes, this hike is one to love.

-The town of Sperryville is a 30-minute drive from the trailhead.
+The town of Sperryville is a 30-minute drive from the start of the Whiteoak Canyon Trail.
 It’s the closest town if you want to grab a post-hike bite.

 Burgers N Things is a popular spot for burgers, subs and milkshakes.
 There’s plenty of outdoor seating too so you can further enjoy the day.